 Most useful items:

-- Collapsible dish drying rack – definitely essential to have something to dry dishes in that can be stored away easily!
+- Collapsible dish drying rack – definitely essential to having something to dry dishes in that can be stored away easily!

 - Pee funnel – just trust us…it’s 100% worth it!